Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

-Recent studies on dynamically available total-order broadcast protocols have explored diverse techniques to resolve consensus in the sleepy model and its variants~\cite{goldfish, rlmd, gl, DBLP:journals/iacr/MalkhiMR22, DBLP:conf/ccs/Momose022, DBLP:conf/sp/NeuTT21}.
-However, these protocols share a common limitation -- they are strictly applicable to synchronous models.
-This restriction is due to the CAP theorem~\cite{DBLP:journals/sigact/GilbertL02, cap2}, which stipulates that no consensus protocol can accommodate dynamic participation and simultaneously tolerate network partitions~\cite{DBLP:conf/sp/NeuTT21}.

-This section focuses on the total-order broadcast protocol proposed by Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22}, demonstrating its inability to withstand periods of asynchrony.
-We examine this protocol in the context of the initial framework it was presented in –- the growing adversary model~\cite{DBLP:journals/iacr/MalkhiMR22}.
-In the full version of this work, we show how all other suggested solutions~\cite{goldfish, gl, DBLP:conf/ccs/Momose022, DBLP:conf/sp/NeuTT21} also falter under asynchronous periods of any duration.
+We recall the total-order broadcast protocol proposed by Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} and present it within its original framework, specifically the growing adversary model.

-Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} propose a total-order broadcast protocol with a resilience of~$\frac{1}{3}$, and expected termination in 6 rounds, without the assumption of participation stabilization, differently from previous work~\cite{DBLP:conf/ccs/Momose022}.
-The authors extended the sleepy model~\cite{sleepy} to allow for a growing number of faulty processes, and developed a simple graded agreement protocol with a fault tolerance of $\frac{1}{3}$ in this model, upon which the TOB protocol is based.
+Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} propose a total-order broadcast protocol with a resilience of~$\frac{1}{3}$, and expected termination in 6 rounds, without the assumption of participation stabilization~\cite{DBLP:conf/ccs/Momose022, DBLP:journals/corr/abs-2310-11331}.
+The authors extended the sleepy model~\cite{sleepy} to allow for a growing number of faulty processes, and developed a simple {graded agreement} protocol with a fault tolerance of $\frac{1}{3}$, upon which their TOB protocol is based.

-Figure~\ref{fig:graded-agreement-mmr} describes an instance of the weak graded agreement protocol of Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22}.
+Figure~\ref{fig:graded-agreement-mmr} describes an instance of the graded agreement protocol of Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22}.
 As in the original formulation, different processes can be awake in the two phases.
 Every well-behaved process awake at round~$r$ multi-casts a \textsc{vote} message for a log~$\Lambda$.
 Then, during the receive phase of round~$r$, every awake process~$p_i$ tallies \textsc{vote} messages for the received logs, counting votes for a log extending~$\Lambda$ as one for~$\Lambda$, and ignoring multiple votes from the same process.
 If there exists a log~$\Lambda$ that has been voted by more than~$\frac{2}{3}$ (or more than $\frac{1}{3}$) of the processes that~$p_i$ heard from, then~$p_i$ outputs~$\Lambda$ with grade~$1$ (or with grade~$0$).

 \begin{algo} \vbox{